Smoothies for Cancer

 Having just developed this methodology of getting my fruits and veggies, are there any suggestions to add/delete/change my ingredients or procedure to maximize the benefit of the smoothies?
 I do eat other produce thru the day to aim for a balanced diet (well, heavy in the fruits and veggies).

-or suggestions on the above would be appreciated.
+Any thoughts or suggestions on the above would be appreciated.

 You have been doing good at consuming fresh produce in your diet.
 How are you feeling now?
 Have you seen improvements in your health?

 As you know...
 I am not a doctor.
 So I can't diagnose or prescribe anything for your condition.
 All I can do is say what I would do if I were in your situation.